rust-embedded/embedonomicon/src/soc-support.md

-- A preliminary requirement of this flow is that the Rust toolchain includes a [target](https://doc.rust-lang.org/rustc/platform-support.html) that matches System-on-Chip (SoC).
-If this not the case the solution can be as simple as adding a [custom target](https://doc.rust-lang.org/rustc/targets/custom.html) or as difficult as adding support for the underlying architecture to [LLVM](https://llvm.org).
+- A preliminary requirement of this flow is that the Rust toolchain includes a [target](https://doc.rust-lang.org/rustc/platform-support.html) that matches the System-on-Chip (SoC).
+If this not the case the solution can be as simple as adding a
+  [custom target](https://doc.rust-lang.org/rustc/targets/custom.html) or as difficult as adding support for the underlying architecture to [LLVM](https://llvm.org).